obiorbitalstar/401-Reading-Notes/README.md

-# 401-Reading-Notes

 # Code 401 Reading Notes

-## Here i will creating summaries about what i read and learn during the 401 class
+## Here i will be creating summaries about what i read and learn during the 401 class

 ***Name***                           | *Links*
 -------------------------------------|-------------------------------------------